-If you’ve been accused of fraud in the state of Arizona, you deserve an aggressive criminal defense attorney to protect your rights.
+If you’ve been accused of fraud in the state of Arizona, you deserve an aggressive Phoenix fraud attorney to protect your rights.
 A fraud charge in Arizona can carry a prison sentence of up to 12.5 years, and in some cases, a prison sentence is mandatory — even for a first-time offender.
 For a person with at least two allegeable prior felony convictions, prison sentences reach 35 years.
 The sentences for fraud charges vary, depending on the type of offense and the value of property or amount of money involved.
-That’s why it is crucial for you to retain the services of an experienced fraud defense attorney.
+That’s why it is crucial for you to retain the services of an experienced fraud defense attorney who is experienced in white collar crime defense.
 The Schill Law Group has more than 100 years of combined criminal defense experience, and particularly in the case of fraud charges, we can often get theft charges downgraded and possibly even dismissed altogether.
-We offer free consultations and our attorneys stand ready to hear your case.
+We offer free consultations and our Phoenix fraud attorneys stand ready to hear your case.

 There are two different natures of fraud charges: civil or criminal.
 Civil fraud applies to circumstances involving bad faith, in which case penalties are designed to reprimand the offender and return the victim to the original financial position he or she was in prior to the fraudulent action.
 A criminal fraud charge, assumes intent by the fraud perpetrator.

 By definition several elements are required in order for a fraud charge to stand.
 In general, a fraud charge must prove a misrepresentation of a fact: